-- Establish ongoing opportunities for residents/program participants to express their opinions and describe their experiences, including - the Resident Advisory Board, Resident Round Tables, Resident Survey, and Candidate Forums at Housing Authority properties.
-Actively engage residents and participants by ensuring that all materials and discussions are linguistically appropriate and accessible - Actively engage residents and participants by ensuring that all materials and discussions are inguistically appropriate and accessible (through simultaneous translation and materials in diverse languages).
+- Establish ongoing opportunities for residents/program participants to express their opinions and describe their experiences, including the Resident Advisory Board, Resident Round Tables, Resident Survey, and Candidate Forums at Housing Authority properties. - Actively engage residents and participants by ensuring that all materials and discussions are linguistically appropriate and accessible (through simultaneous translation and materials in diverse languages).